 Evaluate programs (not students).

 Examine work samples from many students to discern patterns.
 Don't try to evaluate everything and everyone.

 Use existing work.

-Rate work samples from Freshman Studies, core courses, and Senior Experiences.
+Rate work samples from Freshman Studies, foundation/gateway courses, and Senior Experiences.
 Probe findings with surveys, interviews, or focus groups to explore what lies behind the data.

 Work in cycles and shift focus.

 Target specific outcomes during each assessment cycle, making sure to encompass all outcomes within a reasonable time frame.

 Tweak your learning outcomes, curriculum, instruction, and assessment to improve alignment, sharpen focus, and promote shared vision.
 Document these changes in your department reports to show how you "close the loop."